What disability riders do you need?

 Catastrophic disability benefit

-COLA riders are commonly offered add-ons, but they can be expensive.
-Most people will be better off keeping pace with their earnings with a future purchase rider and automatic increase of benefit rider instead.
+COLA riders are common, but they can be expensive.
+As an alternative, you could go with a future increase option or automatic increase rider instead.

 Future increase option

-Also known as a future insurability rider, future purchase rider, and future benefits rider, this policy add-on lets you increase your disability benefits in the future without the hassle of the medical underwriting process
+Also known as a future insurability rider, future purchase rider, and future benefits rider, this add-on lets you increase your disability benefits in the future without the hassle of the medical underwriting process.

 Partial or residual disability benefit rider